gctools-outilsgc/template-gabarit/CONTRIBUTING.md

 # How to Contribute
+**Do not post any security issues on github!** Security vulnerabilities must be reported by creating a ticket with the Digital Collaboration Division [help desk](https://gccollab.ca/help/knowledgebase).

 When contributing, post comments and discuss changes you wish to make via Issues.

 Feel free to propose changes by creating Pull Requests.
 If you don't have write access, editing a file will create a Fork of this project for you to save your proposed changes to.
 Submitting a change to a file will write it to a new Branch in your Fork, so you can send a Pull Request.